CDSoft/bang/README.md

 some can be found at [cdelord.fr/hey](http://cdelord.fr/hey).
 These archives contain bang as well as some other softwares more or less related to LuaX.

+> [!TIP]
-**Warning**: There are Linux binaries linked with musl and glibc.
-The musl binaries are platform independent but can not load shared libraries.
-The glibc binaries can load shared libraries but may depend on some specific glibc versions on the host.
+> There are Linux binaries linked with musl and glibc.
+The musl
+> binaries are platform independent but can not load shared libraries.
+The glibc
+> binaries can load shared libraries but may depend on some specific glibc
+> versions on the host.

 Usage
 =====